DeveloperSkip to main content

 • Applications configured with the legacy certificate signing process require 2023.20.6 or later.

-• The Fleet Key is paired with the vehicle.
+• The virtual key is paired with the vehicle.

 Pairing a Key